 Making trading cards in Wixie is easy.
-When students are logged in to Wixie, they simply click the Templates tab at their Projects panel to find and open several different trading card designs.
+When students are logged in to Wixie, they simply search for "trading" in the field at the top of their Wixie home page to find and open several different trading card designs.

 You can ask each student to create a trading card for a single woman and print it at trading card size.
 Wixie will even print multiple copies onto the same piece of paper so students can cut apart their own card and trade with friends for a more active learning experience.

 Publish an ABC book to celebrate achievements of women

 The best way to learn something is to teach it to others.
 Ask your students to create an ABC eBook to teach younger learners about important people, places and events in women’s history.

 Depending on the age of your students and how much time you have, ask each student to contribute a single page, or assign the entire project to a small group.
 You can assign the ABC Book template to individual students or use the Project Manager to assign your student Team for the ability to collaborate in real-time.